civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_container.md

 ## Summary

-This hook modifies the CiviCRM container - add new services, parameters, extensions, etc.
+This hook modifies the CiviCRM container allowing you to add new services, parameters, extensions, etc.

+## Notes

+!!! tip
-Tip: The container configuration will be compiled/cached.
+    The container configuration will be compiled/cached.
 The default cache behavior is aggressive.
 When you first implement the hook, be sure to flush the cache.
 Additionally, you should relax caching during development.
-In civicrm.settings.php, set define('CIVICRM_CONTAINER_CACHE', 'auto').
+In `civicrm.settings.php`, set `define('CIVICRM_CONTAINER_CACHE', 'auto')`.

 ## Availability